tale-toul/OCP4AzureIPI/README.md

 ## Outbound traffic configuration
 The network resources and configuration allowing the cluster nodes to connect to the Internet (outbound traffic) depend on the value of the variable __outboundType__ in the install-config.yaml file.
 This configuration is independent from that of the inbound cluster traffic, whether this is a public or private cluster.

-The __outboundType__ variable can only take two possible values: Loadbalancer and UserDefinedRouting:
+The __outboundType__ variable can only take two possible values: LoadBalancer and UserDefinedRouting:
 * **LoadBalancer**.- The IPI installer will create an outbound rule in the public load balancer to allow outgoing connections from the nodes to the Internet.
-If the the cluster is public, the load balancer is used for routing both inbound traffic from the Internet to the nodes and outbound traffic from the nodes to the Internet.
+If the cluster is public, the load balancer is used for routing both inbound traffic from the Internet to the nodes and outbound traffic from the nodes to the Internet.
 If the cluster is private there is no inbound traffic from the Internet to the nodes, but the load balancer will still be created and will only be used for outbound traffic from the nodes to the Internet.
-* **UserDefinedRouting**.- The necessary infrastructure and configuration to allow the cluster nodes to connect to the internet must be in place before running the IPI installer, different options exit in Azure for this: NAT gateway; Azure firewall; Proxy server; etc.
+* **UserDefinedRouting**.- The necessary infrastructure and configuration to allow the cluster nodes to connect to the internet must be in place before running the IPI installer, different options exist in Azure for this: NAT gateway; Azure firewall; Proxy server; etc.

 When using _UserDefinedRouting_ in a private cluster, a load balancer is still created but contains no frontend IP address, load balancing rules or outbound rules, so it serves no purpose.
 A fully functional internal load balancer is always created for access to the API service and applications only from inside the VNet.